23 Best Drake Songs

-The last time we wrote a list of our favorite Drake songs it was early 2015, when the rapper and meme-factory was set to headline Coachella, elevating himself as one of the three solo hip-hop acts to ever be booked at the top of America’s finest festival.
+The first time we wrote a list of our favorite Drake songs it was early 2015, when the rapper and meme-factory was set to headline Coachella, elevating himself as one of the three solo hip-hop acts to ever be booked at the top of America’s finest festival.
+In the years since Drake has released three albums, found a new muse in Atlanta icon Future and embraced a legendary feud with Meek Mill.

 The surprise Soundcloud Drake release is one of the best tropes in pop music, because it really seems like Drake doesn’t think for longer than about 15 minutes before writing these lyrics.
 You wake up one day and are welcomed with a random cut that clearly wasn’t good enough for the album, but still funny enough to deserve the light of day.